-- Annual dam inspection conducted by Village's engineer Tectonic. - Conducted annual watershed property inspection. - A remote-controlled slope mower was used to mow the dam embankments three times during the year. - Cleaned settling basin at inlet to Upper Reservoir and rebuilt trash rack. - Repaired seam between retaining wall and weir at Lower Reservoir.
+• Annual dam inspection conducted by Village's engineer Tectonic and semiannual inspection by the Department of Environmental Conservation.

-The Village received a Water Quality Improvement Project program grant from New York State that will provide funding for the Village to acquire land in the Reservoir watershed so that the Village has full control over activities and uses that could be detrimental to the water quality.
-The grant requires a 25% match by the Village and the total received form the
+- Conducted annual watershed property inspection. - A remote-controlled slope mower was used to mow the dam embankments six times during the year. - Repaired seam between retaining wall and weir at Lower Reservoir.

-State is limited to \$288,150.
-The Village will begin negotiations with property owners and conduct surveys in 2023 with the expectation that transfer of the properties will occur in 2024.
+The Village received a Water Quality Improvement Project program grant from New York State that will provide funding for the Village to acquire land in the Reservoir watershed so that the Village has greater control over activities and uses that could be detrimental to the water quality.
+The grant requires a 25% match by the Village and the total received form the State is limited to \$288,150.
+The Village will begin negotiations with property owners and conduct appraisals and surveys in 2024 with the expectation that transfer of the properties or securing easements will occur in 2025.